Is It The Right Time To Sell British Airways Miles Now That Avios Scheme Is Closing?

 British Airways had previously separated their airline miles into two accounts, Avios Travel Rewards Program and the British Airways Executive Club.
 Both the accounts basically held (or used) the same currency-Avios points.

 Since the airline has closed down Avios.com, it will create a British Airways Executive Club account for its Avios members, and the points will be transferred to the new account.
 Those who were signed up to both the accounts can easily transfer their Avios points to their British Airways Executive Club.
-This is also a great time to sell British Airways miles because red flags wouldn’t be raised by the airline when a transfer of a large number of points will be made to another account.
+This is also a great time to sell British miles because red flags wouldn’t be raised by the airline when a transfer of a large number of points will be made to another account.

 Those who don’t wish to transfer their miles have to use up their Avios points within six months or lose them forever.
-So this may be the ideal time to use the miles for a dream trip, or sell British Airways miles and make some extra cash.
+So this may be the ideal time to use the miles for a dream trip, or sell British Airways miles for cash.
 In a statement, the airline said that any points left in members Avios accounts will be moved to new accounts once the program has closed.
 It might take several weeks for the airline to create new accounts, but members will be able to collect, spend and sell British Airways miles as normal in the meantime.

 3. What Are The Added Benefits Created By This Change?